hasibul-islam-nirob/WebRTC-fundamental-task/task-2/documentation.md

 ## Task 2: Build a signaling server using Node.js and Socket.io for managing peer connection signaling between two users.

+#### Technology use
+- Node.js
+- Express.js
+- Socket.oi
+- Html5,css3,bootstrap5, and javascript use for simple front view

 #### Setup